vickybelario/vickybelario/README.md

 ## **About Me**

-Data Analyst, Scientist, and Engineer enthusiast with a strong grounding in data science, acquired through comprehensive bootcamp training and practical project experience.
+Data Scientist, and Engineer enthusiast with a strong grounding in data science, acquired through comprehensive bootcamp training and practical project experience.

 ## **Expertise**